ricardo-perello/nft_warehouse/README.md

 - **Create an Account**: Sign up and begin managing your NFTs.
 - **Add NFTs**: Securely upload and store your NFTs in the warehouse.
-- **Trade NFTs**: Buy, sell, or trade NFTs through the integrated trading platform.
+- **Trade NFTs**: Sell and escrow NFTs through the integrated trading platform.
-- **View Analytics**: Use the detailed analytics dashboard to monitor and assess your NFT portfolio.

 ## Contributing